withastro/astro/.changeset/blue-socks-doubt.md

 'astro': minor
 ---

-Add built-in SVG components
+Adds experimental support for built-in SVG components.

-SVGs can now be utilized as components for easier inlining, eg:
+After enabling the `experimental.svg` flag, `.svg` files can be imported and used as components.
+They will be inlined into the HTML output.

 ```astro
 ---